lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 A Git repository containing the workflow may be uploaded online to services like GitHub or GitLab or a self-hosted Git server.
 This does not only provide instant back-ups of the workflow but also facilitates collaboration on the project with state-of-the art versioning software.
 Indeed, using Git for this purpose could be considered relativelly advanced and one may argue that users of this level may not need the guidance that this workflow is designed to provide.
-Even without collaboration, the back-up function is worth using.
+Even without collaboration, the back-up functionality is valuable.
+Uploading to a closed GitHub repository keeps the unpublished work private.
-Additionally, a GitHub repository can be directly linked to Zenodo and archived with a DOI for reference in future work. (+@fig:fig7_git_zenodo B)
+At time of publication, a GitHub repository can be made public and linked to Zenodo.
+Zenodo then archives the work and provides a citableDOI reference. (+@fig:fig7_git_zenodo B)

 ### Data
-Here we use the 1kP data to contextualise our _Azolla_ sequences of interest.
+Phylogenetics is in the first place a comparative exercise, hence to gain insight in the evolution of any protein sequence, one must compare it to related sequences.
+As plant biologists studying ferns, we are challenged by a lack of non-seed plant genomes available to us.
+Luckily, the recent 1kP project [@Leebens-Mack2019] provides solution by collecting the genomes and assembled transcriptomes of 1000 plant species.
+The 1kP effort fills a gap in reference databases, providing protein coding sequences for a large number of seed-free plants.
+As fern researchers, we make intensive use of the 1kP project and we use it in the examples included here._

 The 1kP project [@Leebens-Mack2019] published assembled transcriptomes for over 1000 plant species (+@tbl:tbl7_1kP_sample_counts) and included 26 species with sequenced genomes in their dataset as well.
 Genome assembly based data can be assumed to be complete.
-In phylogenetics this is relevant for all paralogs that a species may contain will be present in the dataset.
+In phylogenetics, this is relevant for all paralogs that a species may contain will be present in the dataset.
 For transcriptome assembled data, this assumption does not hold.
 Paralogs may not be simultaneously expressed and therefore absent from the dataset.
 Alternativelly, paralogs may be assembled as a single sequence.